 During use, if the coolant looks milky in the hose leading up to coolant spout, then the pump is sucking air.
-Take a look at the screen to make sure it is not clogged, and clean as required.
 Take care not too add too much coolant during cutting to prevent overflow when all of the coolant drains into the pail.